 Well, it means that you have got a very little time to induce users to stay on your site.
 It also means that you get very limited time to display the content of your site.
 A slow website is a clear indication that the user will leave the idea of visiting your site even before it loads.

 Since now you know the different ways to keep your site performance optimum and to reduce the load time of your site, make the most of these solutions and start improving your conversion rates like never before.

-If you have used any of the solutions to improve the speed of your site, let us know how it worked for you!
-Also if you want to share some valuable information then share your thoughts in the comments section below.
+If you want any of the solutions for how to improve WordPress site speed, Also if you want to share some valuable information then share your thoughts in the comments section below.